bccsa/video-webapp/README.md

 npm ci
 ```

-Start the server in debug mode from the Visual Studio Code debug menu (or by pressing `F5`), or run manually from the `server` folder:
+### 6. Start everything
+To start both the CMS and server locally, and watch Tailwind files for changes in the frontend, run the following command from the main directory:

 ```sh
 npm start
 ```

+In Visual Studio Code, you can also use the debug menu to start everything, or press `F5`.

 ---